 - Customers and users: A new portal packed with insights and personalized tips was created.
-Advizzo leveraged Data & Behavioural Science principles to encourage customers to form new habits that would help them save water.
+Advizzo leveraged Data & Behavioral Science principles to encourage customers to form new habits that would help them save water.
 These were available on the portal and also sent via monthly reports delivered by letter or email.
 This helped drive customer engagement, awareness, and motivation to act.

-- Water savings: Based on Randomised Control Trials completed on similar projects, Advizzo anticipated annual water savings of up to 3%.
+- Water savings: Based on Randomized Control Trials completed on similar projects, Advizzo anticipated annual water savings of up to 3%.
 However, Yarra Valley Water customers reduced their water usage by 6% (from summer ‘20 to summer ’21) and by up to 11% for a small sample of highly engaged customers.
-Between November 2021 and the end of January 2022, water consumption fell by more than 20 litres per day per customer.
+Between November 2021 and the end of January 2022, water consumption fell by more than 20 liters per day per customer.
 Although this was not a fully representative sample of Yarra Valley Water’s portfolio or the Melbourne population, this is a good indicator of what can be achieved when engaging specific customer groups.

 - More engage customers: We ran customer surveys to measure the impact of our engagement solutions on the customer experience.
 Most users found the new interface and insights and advice on how to save water both interesting and helpful.
 70% of engaged customers repeated online visits and 50% shared new data.

 - Managers: Advizzo’s dynamic analytics engine enabled managers at Yarra Valley Water to track usage against customer engagement activity over time.
 This helped measure Key Performance Indicators such as the end-to-end customer engagement funnel and usage change over time.